zuozhenggh/learning-library/oci-library/oci-hol/oci-apm/oci-apm-wls-oke/05-change-displayname/change-displayname.md

-# Change the display name of the spans
+# Change the display name format of the spans

 ## Introduction

-In this step you will change the name of the spans that will be displayed in the APM Trace Explorer.
-By default, DisplayName format is **Domain Name-Host Name-Port-Managed Server Name**.
+In this step you will change the display format of the span names that show up in the APM Trace Explorer.
+By default, display name format is **Domain Name-Host Name-Port-Managed Server Name**.
 You will change the format to is **Domain Name-Managed Server Name** to leave out the host name and the port.

-You will modify the AgentConfig.properites, located in the APM Agent directory, which resides in the file system associated with the container.
+You will modify the AgentConfig.properites file, located in the APM Agent directory, which resides in the file system associated with the container.
 However, because there is no editing tool inside the container, you will copy the file from the container to the Cloud Shell, edit the file, then copy back to the container.

 Estimated time: 10 minutes

 ### Objectives
 * Obtain the configuration file from the container
-*	Open the file in the Cloud shell, change the format of the Display Name
+*	Open the file in the Cloud shell, change the display format
 *	Transfer the file back to the container